 How to make rasgulla with ricotta cheese

 You may use the homemade paneer or the ricotta cheese.

-Add the ricotta cheese to the blender and pulse until its smooth and silky.
-Add milk powder 2 tbsp of milk powder, to make it a pliable dough.
+Add the ricotta cheese to the blender and pulse until it's smooth and silky.
+Add milk powder 2 tbsp of milk powder, if needed to make it a pliable dough.

 The one thing you need to keep in mind is that the dough must be pliable, smooth, silky, and moist.
 The perfect texture of the dough is neither too dry nor too watery.

 To test the dough, make a small ball.
 The ball has to hold its shape without any visible cracks.